PowerShell/PowerShell-RFC/1-Draft/RFC0000-Chain-Operators.md

 The aim of chain operators is to make the action success as easy to process as the output, providing a convenient way to manipulate control flow around command outcome rather than output.
-This is also the motivation behind allowing control flow statements at the end of pipelines.

 ## User Experience